 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
 These systems help kill germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
-According to a review, 1/5th of people who had allergies was also exposed to fungi and bacteria in their ventilation systems.
+According to a study, 1/5th of people who had allergies was also exposed to fungi and bacteria in their ventilation systems.
 Purchasing a UV light system helps to destroy these allergens and keep your indoor air healthy.

 Humidify or Dehumidify